Key Ideas about this Work of Art

-- Nevelson was one of the most famous female artists of her time.
-She helped to inspire the Feminist art movement.
+- Nevelson was one of the most famous women artists of her time.
+She helped to inspire the feminist art movement.
 Feminist artists encouraged gender equality in art.

 - In the 1930s Nevelson worked as an art teacher.
 She was funded by the Works Progress Administration (WPA).
 The WPA was a program that helped fund and create millions of American jobs (including art jobs) to help people who lost their jobs during the Great Depression.

-Nevelson was one of the most famous female artists in the mid-1900s.
-She helped pave the way for the Feminist art movement.
+Nevelson was one of the most famous women artists in the mid-1900s.
+She helped pave the way for the feminist art movement.
 This art movement encouraged women to make art about their experiences.
-It also created opportunities for female artists.
+It also created opportunities for women artists.
 Social and economic factors prevented most women from having successful art careers at the time.